sillsdev/docu-notion/README.md

 ![image](https://user-images.githubusercontent.com/8448/197016100-ab016111-2fa1-420a-a884-05318783096e.png)

 > **Note**
 > For some reason Notion only allows properties on pages that are part of a database.
-So if you creat pages directly in the Outline, you won't be able to fill in any of these proprerties, other than the page title.
+So if you create pages directly in the Outline, you won't be able to fill in any of these properties, other than the page title.

 ## Slugs